 Read more about how this works below.
 We’ll go into more detail about this!

 You’ll get your stamp and off you go.
-The Mexican migration office is located about 2 kilometres from the actual border town of La Mesilla.
+The Mexican migration office is located about 2 kilometers from the actual border town of La Mesilla.

 So if you booked a minivan, this van will take you to the Guatemalan border through no-man’s-land and drop you there.